PGDip in Global Health Research

 Each week consists of an introduction, pre-recorded interactive lectures, structured discussion forums to help put theory into practice and a live lecture.

 A typical lesson consists of an introduction, pre-recorded interactive lecture, discussion forum with tasks or questions to help put theory into practice.
 There is a live class using online video conferencing software, and asynchronous tutorials based on reflective practice.
-Additional Resources include an online reading list.
+Additional resources include an online reading list.
 Students will quickly know what to expect and will only need to learn to navigate a lesson once, as all lessons will follow a similar pattern.

-The postgraduate diploma is structured to be as flexible as possible for busy adults who have work and family commitments.
+The PGDip is structured to be as flexible as possible for busy adults who have work and family commitments.
 Therefore, a lot of the activities can be completed to suit your schedule, and whilst most forums and tutorials are asynchronous, there will be a weekly live class using video conferencing software.
 This class will be recorded.

 Supervision